Gone Floating Labels And Green Lighthouse Scores

 And the best bit: all the credit goes to the incredible community and generous, passionate, and kind folks who have been sending us suggestions and pointers via Twitter.
 For that, we are very grateful — that’s the true strength and kindness of people in the community.
 Thank you! ❤️

-New Article Series on Smashing
+New Article Series On Smashing

 We were busy not only with performance and UX optimizations though.
 You probably visit the site because of the articles we publish, and so we’ve been experimenting with something new.